-So we’re really good in doing lots and lots of models and analysis and stuff like that.
-That’s what we are all trained to do but how do we summarize that and how would I then tell that story to a banker or an accountant or a public decision maker who really don’t necessarily know the technical detail and doesn’t need to know it.
+So we’re really good at doing lots and lots of models and analysis and stuff like that.
+That’s what we are all trained to do but how do we summarize that and how would I then tell that story to a banker or an accountant or a public decision-maker who really doesn’t necessarily know the technical detail and doesn’t need to know it.
 So that’s what your strategy is doing.

 What is the story you are trying to tell?